Adam-Albert/sandbox/README.md

 # sandbox
-A Sanbox repo for diffrent tests and Demontrations
+A Sandbox repo for different tests and Demonstrations